guntas-13/CS613-NLP-Telugu-Team1/README.md

     <i>An attempt at how we were compiling all our data onto the server to be ready for deduplication.</i>
 </div>

-- Then after this file setup, we ran `CreateFilePaths.py` that gave each article a unique ID in terms of their filepaths on the respective machines.
+- Then, after this file setup, we ran `CreateFilePaths.py` that gave each article a unique ID in terms of their file paths on the respective machines.

 <div align = "center">
     <img src = "https://github.com/guntas-13/CS613-NLP/blob/main/Media/FilePaths.png" style="width: 20%;">
 </div>

-- Next two directories needed to be created `Similarity` and `Logs` and the script `MinHashLSH_Query.py` was run.
+- Next, two directories needed to be created, `Similarity` and `Logs`, and the script `MinHashLSH_Query.py` was run.
 This will create CSVs in the `Similarity` directory in chunks to avoid RAM overflows.
-These CSVs contain the duplicates figured out by the LSH object with their actual similarity values with its neighbours to later account for FALSE POSITIVES.
+These CSVs contain the duplicates figured out by the LSH object with their actual similarity values with its neighbors to later account for FALSE POSITIVES.

 <div align = "center">
     <img src = "https://github.com/guntas-13/CS613-NLP/blob/main/Media/SimilarityDir.png" style="width: 40%;">